lonelyteapot/pygraphic/README.md

 3. Using a GraphQL or an HTTP client, you make requests with those documents and get back JSON responses;

-4. Pygraphic converts those responses to instances of the defined models, which are validated by pydantic;
+4. Pydantic converts those responses to instances of the defined models and validates them;

 5. You use the validated data, while enjoying autocompletion and type safety!